Overview

 Source: ODYSSEE

 The 2023 Budget Law established a new fund for sustainable mobility aimed to achieve the emissions targets.
 The fund has an allocation of 2.2 billion euros for the period 2023-2034 intended to finance the renewal of buses, hydrogen trains, intermodality in the freight transport of goods, alternative fuels for ships and airplanes, the transformation of airports, the renewal of road transport vehicles.
 MIT-MEF Interministerial Decree n.
-166/2023 set “Sea Modal Shift” replacing Marebonus.
-It is the new incentive program intended for maritime companies to road/sea shift in short-medium range maritime transport: 39 million euros are available for year 2022 and 21.5 million euros for each of the years 2023-2026.
-In 2021 energy savings amounted to 2.9 Mtoe/year of final energy.
+166/2023 set “Sea Modal Shift” replacing Marebonus: new incentive program for maritime companies to road/sea shift in short-medium range maritime transport: 21.5 million euros annually for years 2023-2026.
+The MIT Decree n.134/ allocates 22 million euros annually for Ferrobonus incentives for years 2023-2026.
+In 2023 energy savings amounted to 3.5 Mtoe/year of final energy.

 Table 3: Sample of policies and measures implemented in the transport sector

-National Recovery and Resilience Plan - Rail upgrade and secure roadsMission 3 "Infrastructure for sustainable mobility" of National Recovery and Resilience plan aims to build the necessary infrastructure for sustainable transport by 2026, contributing to the achievement of the European targets for reducing emissions and progressive decarbonisation of mobility.
-The planned investments amount to 25.40 billion euros.Link
+National Recovery and Resilience Plan - Rail upgrade and secure roadsNoMission 3 "Infrastructure for sustainable mobility" of National Recovery and Resilience plan aims to build the necessary infrastructure for sustainable transport by 2026, contributing to the achievement of the European targets for reducing emissions and progressive decarbonisation of mobility.
+The planned investments are consistent with the Integrated National Energy and Climate Plan.
+The planned investments amount to 25.40 billion euros for - development of the Italian railway system: the main objective is to enhance the passengers and good transport by rail, increasing the capacity and connectivity of the railway and improving the quality of service along the main national and regional connections; - enhancement of the competitiveness of the port system for environmental sustainability and development of intermodal infrastructures on the basis of integrated planning.1.48 TJLink

 Industry